terkelg/zet/readme.md

 ### instance.symmetricDifference(other)
 Returns:`zet`<br>

 Method that return a new set with elements in either `this` or `other` but not both.
+This is also known as xor.

 #### other
 Type: `Zet|Set`